 D. The Inadequacy of Existing Regulatory Mechanisms

 Regulatory mechanisms to protect a species could potentially fall under categories such as regulation of trade, wildlife management, parks management, or forestry management.

-We are primarily evaluating these regulatory mechanisms in terms of parks because this is where this species generally occurs.
 Regulatory mechanisms could be at the local, national, or international levels.

 International Wildlife Trade (CITES)